konstanzer/clustering-exercises/readme.md

-Clustering Haikus

-Clustering artform /
+Group science or art? /
-How does one draw a straight line /
+The steady hand draws a line /
-Where division is?

-Kay random centroids /
+Where the machine does

-Making colorful regions /
+Colorful regions /
-Deducing nothing
+Distinctions of unknown sets /
+Beyond the frontier

 Each member knows not /
 To which group it most belongs /